isaachwhou/isaachwhou/README.md

 - Home Credit Default Risk: Create a machine learning model on the provided training data to predict the probability of default on the test data.

-- Data Analytics and Visualization: HR Dashboard https://public.tableau.com/app/profile/isaac.hou1916/viz/HRAnalytics_16923482580880/Dashboard2
+- Data Analytics and Visualization: HR Dashboard (SQL and Tableau) https://public.tableau.com/app/profile/isaac.hou1916/viz/HRAnalytics_16923482580880/Dashboard2